WorldHealthOrganization/smart-trust/input/pagecontent/concepts.md

 * [Certificate Governance](concepts_certificate_governance.html)
 * [Onboarding Process](concepts_onboarding.html)

-The <i>GDHCN Administrative and Operational Framework</i> should be considered the authoritative source of definitions and concepts in case of any discrepncies.
+The <i>GDHCN Administrative and Operational Framework</i> should be considered the authoritative source of definitions and concepts in case of any discrepancies.

-### Business Owner Representative
+### GDHCN Trust Network
-The individual identified by a GDHCN Participant as having the primary business and programmatic responsibility for the GDHCN Participant for the implementation of the use cases covered by a Trust Domain.
+The GDHCN Trust Network is a Trust Network comprised of the GDHCN Secretariat and GDHCN Participants.
+The GDHCN Trust Network operationalizes Trust Domains through a Trust Network Gateway by enabling bilateral verification and utilization of Verifiable Digital Health Certificates and the utilization of Trusted Services by GDHCN Participants.

-### Document Signers
+### GDHCN Secretariat
-Document Signers utilize the private key of a private-public key pair to digitally sign Verifiable Digital Health Certificates.
-A single private key is expected to sign a large quantity of Verifiable Digital Health Certificates.
-The corresponding public key is referred to as a Document Signer Certificate (DSC).
+The WHO Secretariat serves as the operational and management leadership of the GDHCN, and in this role, the GDHCN Secretariat.

-### Document Signer Certificates (DSCs)
+### GDHCN Participant
-Document Signer Certificates are the public key certificates associated to Document Signers which are issued or recognized by the Trust Network Participant.
+A GDHCN Participant is participant of the Trust Network that adheres to the Terms of Participation and manages the necessary technical infrastructure and governance processes.
+GDHCN Participants are responsible for making bilateral determinations related to the utilization of Trusted Services.

 ### Eligible GDHCN Participant
 An Eligible GDHCN Participant is one of the following: